davidryan59/ji-rcn/README.md

 jint.pow(pow)            // Return new JInterval based on its peo being raised to power 'pow'

 // Notation methods
-jint.getAlg()            // Return algorithm for the JInterval jint.getEndPitchNotation(startPitchNotation) // If this interval starts at inputted notation, calculate the end notation jint.getEndPitchNotation()        // Calculate end notation based on default or previous start notation jint.getEndPitchClassNotation()   // Return the end notation, minus its octave information
+jint.getAlgText()        // Return acronym (string) for the algorithm, if specified jint.getAlgFn()          // Return the function used to calculate commas for this JInterval, if specified jint.getEndPitchNotation(startPitchNotation) // If this interval starts at inputted notation, calculate the end notation jint.getEndPitchNotation()        // Calculate end notation based on default or previous start notation jint.getEndPitchClassNotation()   // Return the end notation, minus its octave information